hdfiresky/Tutorials/backend_setup_guide.md

 ## Step 5: Create `Dockerfile`

 This file contains the instructions for Docker to build a container image for your application.
-(No changes needed here).
+It has been updated to install the Playwright browser dependencies.

 ```dockerfile
 # backend/Dockerfile